I’ve spent all month working on the terraces. Blood, sweat and tears. OK, maybe not the tears.

 … almost exactly the same!

-Some Spring growth, yes, but to balance that there are fewer plants in there now.
-A purge of those seeking to dominate all else: three huge clumps of Hemerocallis (Day Lilies), one clump of Astilbe, two large grasses, Crocosmia ‘Lucifer’, a Veronicastrum and an Eryngium.
+Some new Spring growth, yes, but to balance that there are fewer plants in there now.
+There’s been a purge of those seeking to dominate all else: three huge clumps of Hemerocallis (Day Lilies), one clump of Astilbe, two large grasses, Crocosmia ‘Lucifer’, a Veronicastrum and an Eryngium.

 Astilbe and Centaurea

 Back on the terraces there followed a bit of a reshuffle.
 Penstemons swopped positions and other perennials got divided, an oriental poppy and astrantia moved down from the middle to the lower level.
 The poppy is not looking so good.